Japan's consumption tax rate will increase from 8% to 10% in October 2019, after a move confirmed by Prime Minister Shinzo Abe.

-The bill amending the Japanese Consumption Tax (JCT) was passed on March 31.
-Registrations for the new digital consumption tax opened on July 1 and on August 17 Japan’s National Tax Agency (NTA) released a list of foreign digital service businesses thus far registered.
+The bill amending Japanese Consumption Tax (JCT) received Diet approval on March 31, 2015.
+Registrations for the new digital consumption tax opened on July 1 that year.
+Japan’s National Tax Agency (NTA) regularly updates a list of foreign digital service businesses that have registered.

-The key drivers behind Japan’s decision to produce this legislation are the concerns from Japanese eCommerce businesses of an unbalanced marketplace as they compete with foreign eCommerce businesses.
-Currently, under the existing Japanese Consumption Tax Act, foreign businesses are not taxed for the digital services that they supply to Japanese-based consumers.
+The key drivers behind Japan’s decision to produce this legislation were the concerns from Japanese e-commerce businesses of an unbalanced marketplace as they compete with foreign e-commerce businesses.

 “According to Daiwa Institute of Research Holdings, market sales pertaining to e-books and music purchased from overseas providers totaled ¥35.2 billion ($292.9 million) and ¥23.1 billion, respectively, in 2012.”

-Affected eServices will include the purchase of digital books, music and game downloads, as well as advertising via the internet or telecommunications.
+Affected digital services include the purchase of digital books, music and game downloads, as well as advertising via the internet or telecommunications.

-A registration system for foreign businesses will be established.
+A registration system for foreign businesses was established.
 This registration requires that the foreign business appoint a qualified agent, or to have its offices in Japan.

-The Taxamo solution will support compliance with Japanese Consumption Tax (JCT) via one simple integration.
+The Taxamo Advantage service supports compliance with Japanese Consumption Tax (JCT) via one simple integration.

-So what comes under the scope of the new legislation, what type of Japanese eCommerce will be affected?
-Well, there is a clear definition of eCommerce as services supplied via electric and telecommunication networks, excluding those ancillary to other transactions.
+So what comes under the scope of this legislation, what type of Japanese e-commerce will be affected?
+Well, there is a clear definition of e-commerce as services supplied via electric and telecommunication networks, excluding those ancillary to other transactions.

 Affected services, therefore, are the cross-border supply of digital books, music downloads, and advertising via the internet or telecommunications to Japanese-based consumers.